shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

-If you're into contemporary music, you likely have heard of [Taylor Swift](https://en.wikipedia.org/wiki/Taylor_Swift), a very successful singer-songwrier which is known for her interesting narrated lyrics, positively extravagant and mind-blowing videos, constant philantropism (which does not prevent her from becoming richer_, and a rich youtube culture of youtubers who cover her songs, parody them, remix them, and comment on them.
+If you're into contemporary music, you likely have heard of [Taylor Swift](https://en.wikipedia.org/wiki/Taylor_Swift), a very successful singer-songwrier which is known for her interesting narrated lyrics, positively extravagant and mind-blowing videos, constant philantropism (which does not prevent her from becoming richer, and a rich youtube culture of youtubers who cover her songs, parody them, remix them, and comment on them.
 I realised that she became a [Hacker Monarch](https://www.shlomifish.org/me/rindolf/) - one of several by the time I and other [freenode](https://freenode.net)ers joked about her suing Apple Inc. for using the "Swift" trademark for [Apple Swift](https://en.wikipedia.org/wiki/Swift_%40programming_language%41).

-Now here is a revelation, based on the [lyrics](https://duckduckgo.com/?q=lyrics+taylor+swift+shake+it+off) to Swift's [hit song Shake It Off](https://www.youtube.com/watch?v=nfWlot6h_JM]): "I stay up too late" , "got nothing on my brain" it seems that she is often hypomanic but instead of battling it, she enjoys it as she is more creative, more energetic, more insightful and more socialable and interesting.
+Now here is a revelation, based on the [lyrics](https://duckduckgo.com/?q=lyrics+taylor+swift+shake+it+off) to Swift's [hit song "Shake It Off"](https://www.youtube.com/watch?v=nfWlot6h_JM]): "I stay up too late" , "got nothing on my brain" it seems that she is often hypomanic but instead of battling it, she enjoys it as she is more creative, more energetic, more insightful and more socialable and interesting.